Skip to Main Content

 Alexander Hamilton was the first Secretary of the Treasury of the United States and a main contributor to The Federalist essays.
 Hamilton made the decision to publish a series of essays defending the proposed Constitution and to explain in detail its principles.

-Alexander Hamilton recruited Madison and Jay to write the essays and chose Publius as the pseudonym under which the series would be written, in honor of the great Roman Publius Valerius Publicola.
-The original Publius is credited with being instrumental in the founding of the Roman Republic.
+Alexander Hamilton recruited Madison and Jay to write the essays and chose Publius as the pseudonym under which the series would be written, in honor of Publius Valerius Publicola, one of the Roman aristocrats who overthrew the monarchy in 509 BC and who is credited with being instrumental in the founding of the Roman Republic.
 Hamilton believed he would be instrumental with the founding of the American Republic.

-At the time of publication, the authorship of the articles was a closely guarded secret, which was kept up until Hamilton's death in 1804, when a list crediting him as one of the authors became public.
-It claimed the majority of the essays were written by Hamilton.
-Some of these would later be disputed by Madison, who claimed to have written several of the articles credited to Hamilton.
+At the time of publication, the identity of the authors were kept secret up until Hamilton's death in 1804, when a list crediting him as one of the authors became public.
+The list claimed that the majority of the essays were written by Hamilton, although some of these would later be disputed by Madison, who claimed to have written several of the articles credited to Hamilton.

 Authored Federalist essays: nos.
 1, 6-9, 11-13, 15-17, 18-20 (assisted Madison), 21-32, 34-36, 50-52 (with Madison), 54-58 (with Madison), 59-61, 62-63 (with Madison), 65-85